 This helps to cut down on food wastage, which is vital if the NHS is to save money.

 As for the service request feature, this means patients can now ask for minor things, such as for a glass of water, without needing to disturb a member of staff.
 They just need to press a button on their mobile device, ask for what they want and this request will then be picked up by the appropriate member of staff.

 This means the productivity of the other team members doesn’t need to be affected and hospitals can maintain their efficiency.

 How Can These Systems Help Improve Quality of Care?

 Patient entertainment systems ultimately help to boost patient mood and happiness.
-A happy patient means a patient who is more likely to cooperate with staff and give positive feedback.
+A happy patient is one who is more likely to cooperate with staff and give positive feedback.
 This can help staff focus on completing their other vital medical-related tasks without any distractions and deliver a better healthcare service.

 WiFi will soon be mandatory in all NHS buildings, as per the digital mandate.
 But it’s important that you choose the right WiFi vendor because not all of them will provide you with the features you need for service improvement.

 Many well-known WiFi vendors provide just connectivity and nothing else.
-While this might sound simple, it also means you won’t have access to any analytical data, such as anonymous patient trends and habits or the ability for clinical staff to use a patient’s device to help communicate information.
+While this might sound simple, it also means you won’t have access to any analytical data.
+These include anonymous patient trends and habits (which can help with resource management) or the ability for clinical staff to use a patient’s device to help communicate information.